astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ```
 Check the Airflow namespace.
 If pods are changing at all, then the Houston API trusts the registry.

-If you have Airflow pods in the state "ImagePullBackoff", check the pod description.
+If you have Airflow pods in an `ImagePullBackoff` state, check the pod description.
 If you see an x509 error, ensure that you added the `privateCaCertsAddToHost` key-value pairs to your Helm chart.
 If you missed these during installation, follow the steps in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config) to add them after installation.

 ## What's Next